hawkli-1994/CF-Ares/bin/README.md

 - The binary must be compatible with your operating system
 - For Linux, make sure the binary has execute permissions
-- The binary should be a complete Chrome/Chromium installation, not just the executable
+- The binary should be a complete browser installation, not just the executable
 - If you're using a custom Chrome binary, make sure it's compatible with undetected-chromedriver